 It’s also much easier to quickly add additional functionality to your website through the use of a plugin.

 One reason we really like Showit is that WordPress is used for blogging.
-This way Showit users can take advantage of the WordPress ecosystem.
-The only downside is that not all WordPress plugins will work with Showit, and you may not have the ability to add plugins if don’t have the top-tier Showit subscription.
+This way, Showit users can take advantage of the WordPress ecosystem.

 SEO and Optimization

-Let’s clear something up: Showit is not ‘bad’ for SEO (more about that in this post 5 Things We Wish People Knew about SEO).
+Showit is not ‘bad’ for SEO.
+If you want to dive into this deeper, read this post: 5 Things We Wish People Knew about SEO.

 Help and Support